Estimated reading time: 4 minutes

 Each time a customer buys something from your business, whether online or in-person, it’s a golden opportunity to get free marketing for your brand.
 Whether it’s a paper shopping bag or a packaged mail order, prioritizing your product packaging design is a great way to build recognition for your brand.
 And beyond that, when you have packaging that’s unique and attractive, customers will voluntarily post about it on social media – scoring you some free publicity.

 Not convinced?
 There’s data to back this up.
 In studies by Dotcom Distribution, almost 4 in 10 respondents admitted to wanting to share an image of an online order on social media if it arrived in unique or branded packaging.
 And 55% of people who watch unboxing videos claim that these videos are what convinced them to purchase the product.

 So, when you’re thinking about how to design your brand’s packaging, take extra time to consider its feel, attractiveness and how it represents your brand.
-Here, find 6 ideas for how to design packaging in a way that motivates your customers to share pictures of your brand on social media, including some examples from real small business owners:
+So, get in the mood by checking out this year’s packaging design trends.
+And read on to discover 6 ideas for how to design packaging in a way that motivates your customers to share pictures of your brand on social media, including some examples from real small business owners:

 - Use color to create an emotional reaction.

 - Emphasize texture.

 - Show off typography.

 1. Use color to create an emotional reaction.